kubeys/helmys/ReadMe.md

   Name of a file to write the text after `helmys` has evaluated everything as YS.

-Templates using YS must start with a `!YS v0:` tagged key-pair.
+Templates using YS must start with a `!YS-v0:` tag.
 Use this in situations where a template may or may not have the tag but using `helmys` is necessary:

 * `HELMYS_AUTO_TAG=1`
-  Add the `!YS v0:` to templates that don't have one.
+  Add the `!YS-v0:` tag to templates that don't have one.

 See the shell function wrapping section below for: